 Good redesigns are evolutions, not revolutions.
 Useful guidelines on when and how to redesign, how to avoid pitfalls and how to help users embrace the new design.

-Redesigns are often expensive, time-consuming and incredibly risk.
+Redesigns are often expensive, time-consuming and incredibly risky.
 Of course sometimes big-bang-redesigns are necessary, yet more often than not they can be avoided with a series of strategic incremental changes.
 Here are a few things to keep in mind before launching a big-scale redesign effort.

 Users Don’t Like Change If They Don’t See Value In It #